WANT TO BE A CHAMPION FOR OUR OCEAN?

 Are you passionate about protecting our ocean and looking to make a difference?
 We often hear that the ocean is in trouble or that it’s too late to act, but we want to show you that just one person can make a difference.

 The Inland Ocean Ambassador Training Program is a 5-session, 5-week online program offered twice per year that prepares individuals to take action to protect our ocean and waterways.
+Join us this spring from April 2nd to April 30th for the training!
+Sessions take place every Wednesday from 5 - 7pm MT (7 - 9pm EST).

 While we know that our ocean is in trouble, it’s also not too late to act.
 According to a major recent scientific review, our ocean can be restored to its previous bountiful state, but only with a redoubling of conservation efforts.
 We’ve already seen dramatic improvements in many areas.
 In 2000, less than 1% of our ocean was protected; now it is almost 8%.
 Many whale, sea lion, and other marine animal populations are increasing and good things are happening because people are more aware and taking action.

 A big part of turning things around will include getting more people involved around the country and across the globe, and not just those who live on the coast.
+Join us in building this Inland Ocean movement, and bring ocean action to your community!

 TRAINING DETAILS